Skip to main content

 Best options for homebound seniors, rural seniors, and seniors who need accessible classes

-- Homebound seniors: Start with GetSetUp, SkillUp NJ, and the NJ State Library’s free programs and help services.
+• Homebound seniors: Start with GetSetUp, SkillUp NJ, and State Library resources.

-- Rural or long-drive seniors: Ask the ADRC to search neighboring towns, branch libraries, and county colleges, then use online classes while you wait for the next local opening.
+• Rural or long-drive seniors: Ask the ADRC to search neighboring towns, branch libraries, and county colleges.
+Use online classes while you wait for the next local opening.

 What documents or registration details seniors may need